AgriPath Toolkit: Scaling Digital Advisory Services Through Community-Based Agents

 Phase 1: Understanding Your Digital Ecosystem

-The Understanding Your Digital Ecosystem tools will introduce DAS stakeholders to the barriers and opportunities for scaling smartphone-based DAS applications, based on specific country contexts and localized mobile phone specifications.
+The Understanding Your Digital Ecosystem tools introduce DAS stakeholders to barriers and opportunities for scaling smartphone-based DAS applications and how to pursue public-private partnerships.
+Phase 1a tools focus on assessing the digital ecosystem and Phase 1b tools focus on how to pursue public-private partnerships.

 Two Indian women in colorful sarees looking at a smartphone in a field of tall grass with trees and a clear blue sky in the background.